lr42/stama/stama/roadmap.md

  Features
 ------------------------------------------------------------------------

-- [ ] Add a name and description to StateMachine.
 - [ ] Add functions to set different actions on States.
 - [ ] Add functions to add States to StateMachines.
 - [ ] Add a way to make Events specific to a StateMachine?